 At the time of writing, the Hafod Estate has fairly recently been taken over by the National Trust.
-We have yet to see what changes that will make, but there may well be positive improvements in facilities for walkers, however one of the first moves has been to remove a lot of diseased trees, which has radically changed the character of the first stages of this walk, albeit opening up views not seen before.
+We have yet to see whether this will bring positive improvements in facilities for walkers, however one of the first moves has been to remove a lot of diseased trees, which has radically changed the character of the first stages of this walk, albeit opening up views not seen before.
 Hafod is becoming increasingly known and popular, rightly so for its landscapes and varied waymarked walks.
 In this walk, we sample a lovely corner of the Estate, the short walk around the gorges of the Ystwyth and Nant Gau, combined with a section of the Borth-Devil's Bridge path (Mal Evans Way), and the wonderful wild hill country around Cwmystwyth.
 It is relatively strenuous, with a sharp but dramatic climb up to Graig y Ddalfa around the half way point, and a longish loop back to the starting point at the top Hafod car park.
 But apart from a short section on Graig y Ddalfa it is along clear tracks, obvious paths, and lanes.
 There are one or two problems in the later stages where stiles are now missing, but there are alternatives described in the text.
 I have included this walk here in memory of my late good friend and walking companion, Harm de Boer, who sadly left us in 2023.
-He is featured in many of the photos.
+He is featured in some of the photos.

 The starting point is the well-marked National Trust car park near the Hafod Estate church, which is reached by branching off from the Devil’s Bridge/Pontarfynach to Cwmystwyth road (B4574) following the signs to Hafod.

-The path soon hairpins back on itself, then crosses a much larger track halfway down, then arrives at the fork in the LH pic below.
+The path soon hairpins back on itself, crosses a much larger track halfway down, then arrives at the fork in the LH pic below.

-After crossing the track, soon take the left fork where the other option descends to below the first waterfall (Peiran Falls), now keeping on the level following the ‘green waymarks, winding round higher up, and eventually crossing a bridge upstream of the falls over the Nant Peiran.
+Take the left fork where the other option descends to below the first waterfall (Peiran Falls)(see LH pic above), now keeping on the level following the ‘green waymarks, winding round higher up, and eventually crossing a bridge just upstream of the falls over the Nant Peiran(see RH pic above)

-Eventually, the path rather suddenly descends to the right, becoming narrower and zig-zagging steeply down to an entertaining chain and rope bridge across the narrow rocky gorge of the Afon Ystwyth.
+Eventually, the path rather suddenly descends to the right, becoming narrower and zig-zagging steeply down through the trees to a wobbly rope and wire bridge across the narrow rocky gorge of the Afon Ystwyth.

 A good vantage point to photograph others having fun on the bridge with the gorge below, is a so-called ‘gothic arcade’ a short distance further on along the path, with a rather impressive drop down into the river below.
 The path then ascends a series of shallow 'rustic' steps, before eventually descending to Pont Dologau, where the smaller Nant Gau meets the Afon Ystwyth in an attractive pattern of rushing water, and there are three small bridges.

-There is then a large clearing and fields to your right, and you are now exiting the Hafod Estate on the long-distance Borth-Devil’s Bridge path (Mal Evans Way).
+There is then a large clearing and fields to your right; you are now on the long-distance Borth-Devil’s Bridge path (Mal Evans Way).

 The path is a clear track for a little less than 2 km all the way to Cwmystwyth village, undulating here and there, but gradually ascending overall, with views opening out ahead, and some muddy patches and gates to be negotiated.

-Cross the bridge and walk up the tiny tarmac lane steeply uphill towards the village.
+Cross the bridge and walk steeply uphill on the tiny tarmac lane.

-The path now bends round and briefly becomes more difficult to follow and faint; keep going across the grassy shoulder, until you see a footpath gate over the brow of the hill.
-Descending steeply from the gate the path picks up again towards the Ystwyth valley floor ahead along the very steep side of a hill (Glog) to the left.
+The path now bends round right and briefly becomes more difficult to follow and faint; keep going across the grassy shoulder, until you see a footpath gate over the brow of the hill.
+Descending steeply from the gate the path picks up again towards the Ystwyth valley floor ahead, along the steep side of the hill (Glog).

 The path emerges onto the valley road, with the river down to your right, the huge desolation of the former Ystwyth lead/silver mine ahead in the steep-sided and impressive upper Ystwyth valley.
 Cross a cattle grid, then the road descends and bends slightly right, before you will see a ruined building on the left of the road amongst a few trees, and a layby and seat on the right, almost opposite.